-I've read that landlord is legally obligated to...
+I've read that landlord is legally...
 Read more »

 I have only been married 1 week.
 Each day I discover a different lady calling my husband really really late in the night.
 When they discover he is not married, they all say he only married me for a green card.
 I do not speak spanish.
 But I'm starting to believe them.
 What can I do?

 The immigration process is not automatic.
 If your husband is seeking to apply for a green card based on marriage to a United States Citizen, then you (the U.S. Citizen) will have to perform certain tasks, such as filing an I-130 Petition and an I-864 Affidavit of Support.
 If you have already filed...
 Read more »